Privacy and Disclaimer

 The processing of the data entered into our contact form is solely based on your consent (Art.
 6 par.
 1 lit. a DSGVO).
-You may, at any time, revoke a consent you have given before.
+You may, at any time, revoke this consent.
 To revoke your consent it is sufficient that you send us an informal e-mail.
 The legality of us processing your data until the time we receive your revocation shall remain unaffected.

 If you would like to receive our newsletter we shall need your e-mail address as well as details which will enable us to ensure that you really are the owner of this e-mail address and that you agree to receiving our newsletter.
 We shall not ask for further data except for such offered on a voluntary basis.
 We shall use this data solely for the conveyance of the requested information and will not make them available to third parties.

-The processing of the data entered into our newsletter-request-form is solely based on your consent (Art.
+The processing of the data entered into our newsletter request form is solely based on your consent (Art.
 6 par.
-1 lit.
-1 DSGVO).
+1 lit. a DSGVO).
 You may, at any time, revoke a consent you have given before.
-To revoke your consent it is sufficient that you send us an informal e-mail, or via the “unsubscribe”- link in the newsletter.
+To revoke your consent it is sufficient that you send us an informal e-mail, e.g. via the de-register link in the newsletter.
 The legality of us processing your data until the time we receive your revocation shall remain unaffected.